comunica/comunica/packages/actor-init-sparql/README.md

 The browser script is pre-compiled using a config file and can therefore only be invoked dynamically.
 See the `prepare` and `browser` scripts in `package.json` to compile using a custom config file.

+_If you want to use GraphQL-LD here as well, you can do this similar as in the Node.JS API using `Comunica.bindingsStreamToGraphQl`_